Quest I: First-Year Experience

 Essential Learning Outcomes

-Quest I courses introduce you to the USP's three Signature Questions and addresses one of those questions in greater depth.
-The Signature Questions are as follows:
+Quest I courses introduce you to the USP's three Signature Questions and address one of those questions in greater depth.
+The Signature Questions are:

 How do people understand and engage in community life?

 How do people understand and bridge cultural differences?

 How do people understand and create a more sustainable world?

 In your first semester, you'll take a Quest I course that will introduce you to the USP and the Signature Questions.
 That course will be paired with either a Quest Writing or Quest Speaking course that will help you develop college-level writing and speaking skills.
 Not all Quest I courses

 on this list will be offered every semester.
 For a complete and accurate list of courses offered, please check Titan Web